• 1 package (200g) Flora Cook&Bake Unsalted, at room temperature

 1. Place the icing sugar in a bowl and pour in the lemon juice.
 Mix until you have a relatively thick icing.

-2. Spread the icing over the surface of the cake, allowing some to drip down the sides.
-Dip the cranberries and rosemary sprigs in a syrup (equal parts water and sugar, boiled for 2-3 minutes) and then roll them in sugar.
+2. Pour it over the surface of the cake and let it run down the sides a little.
+Dip the cranberries and rosemary sprigs in a syrup (equal parts water and sugar, boiled for 2-3 minutes) and then roll them in granulated sugar.